ohnotnow/reqqy/PROJECT_PLAN.md

 This is an MVP focused on the core user journey: conversational requirements gathering, LLM-generated PRD creation, and admin notification.
 The system acts as a capture and generation tool - admins can copy/paste or download documents to take forward in their own workflows.
 No document versioning or complex revision tracking at this stage.

+Remember: You have the laravel boost MCP tool which was written by the creators of Laravel and has excellent documentation for the core tech stack along with other helpful features.

 ### MVP Development Tasks

 - [X] Set up authentication and user management